Subscribe to the IHARE Blog

 [Gladiators surround Maximus to carry him out of the arena]

 This year we celebrate the bicentennial of Webster’s address at the 50th anniversary of the Battle of Bunker Hill in 1825.
 Lafayette helped set the cornerstone (and visited Bunker Hill on the bicentennial celebration of his visit).
-He spoke again in 1843 when the monument was completed.
+Webster spoke again in 1843 when the monument was completed.
 These speeches bracketed his stature as an American hero.

 Webster’s famed endured for another century.
 “The Devil and Daniel Webster” a short story in 1936 by Stephen Vincent Benet became a play in 1938 and then a movie in 1941.
 To make a short story even shorter, Webster defends a New England farmer who has sold his soul for earthly rewards.
 The jury is stacked against Webster with the leading reprobates in American history (as of that time).
 Nonetheless, Webster prevails.